Oral health and peri and post-menopause.

 How to Oil Pull

 Oil pulling is taken from the ancient wisdom of Ayurveda and is said to whiten teeth, freshen breath, clear the skin and increase energy.
-Use pure coconut or sesame oil.
+Use pure coconut or sesame oil but be mindful of not swallowing it.
+Coconut oil isn’t great for cholesterol.

 - Put one or two teaspoons of oil in the mouth